Skip to content

 How subagents run

-Subagents launched via the Task tool run in an isolated context and return results to the main agent when complete.
+Subagents launched via the Agent tool run in an isolated context and return results to the main agent when complete.
+Each subagent instance maintains its own context history and metadata under subagents/<agent_id>/ in the session directory, and can be resumed across multiple invocations.
 Advantages of this approach:

 • Isolated context, avoiding pollution of main agent's conversation history